 What is a credit card?

-Here’s what you need to know about credit cards and how you can use them to support your business.
+Here’s what you need to know as a business owner about credit cards and how you can use them to support your business.

-- Most credit cards are unsecured.
 You generally don’t have to offer any collateral to obtain a credit card.
 However, if you’re new to credit or have a low credit score, you may need to start with a secured credit card.
-You’ll then have to send the card issuer a refundable security deposit, which may determine your card’s credit limit.
+You’ll then have to send the credit card issuer a refundable security deposit, which may determine your card’s credit limit.

 There are also consumer and small-business credit cards.
 These work similarly, although small-business cards may offer some business-specific benefits, such as the option to request employee cards.